top of page

 Story / Premise

-With help from a secret sisterhood, notable Bruce Springsteen characters come of age and transition from high school to young adulthood, fall in love and search for a brighter future and a way out of New Jersey.
+With help from the audience and a secret sisterhood, notable Bruce Springsteen characters come of age and transition from high school to young adulthood, fall in love and search for a brighter future and a way out of New Jersey.

 Characters